DislikePineapple/Julia-HydrodynamicStability.jl/docs/src/Problems/ode.md

+# ODE problems
-# Finit differential method to solve ordianary diffential equations
+Solve ordianary diffential equations with finit differential method.

 ## Boundary value problem
 The general govening equation can be written as